 The total amount of data transmission as the performance metrics.
 Notice that, response time is another important metrics to evaluate query processing algorithms in wireless sensor networks.
-All of those three algorithms, i.e., RSB, LSB, and LB, perform at most two rounds of message exchange there is not much difference among ESB, RSB, and LB in terms of query response time, thus we focus on the data transmission costing the evaluation.
-Finally, we also conduct experiments to evaluate algorithms, ESB-T, RSB-T, and LB-T-Opt under the tree-structured network topology.
+All of those three algorithms, i.e., SSB, NSB, and BB, perform at most two rounds of message exchange there is not much difference among SSB, NSB, and BB in terms of query response time, thus we focus on the data transmission costing the evaluation.
+Finally, we also conduct experiments to evaluate algorithms, SSB-T, NSB-T, and NSB-T-Opt under the tree-structured network topology.

-F. Performance evaluation
+E. Performance evaluation

-The performance evaluation on the distributed algorithms for processing PT-top k queries in cluster based wireless sensor monitoring system.
+The performance evaluation on the distributed algorithms for processing PT-top k queries in tree hierarchical cluster based wireless sensor monitoring system.
 As discussed, limited energy budget is a critical issue for wireless sensor network and radio transmission is the most dominate source of energy consumption.
 Thus, we measure the total amount of data transmission as the performance metrics.
 Notice that, response time is another important metrics to evaluate query processing algorithms in wireless sensor networks which is an important point to be remembered.
 Based on that remembered.
 An extensive performance evaluation is conducted to compare the proposed algorithms along with two baseline approaches.
 Experimental result validates our ideas and shows that the proposed algorithms reduce data transmissions significantly without incurring excessive rounds of communications.
-We will apply limited set and required set to sensor networks with tree topology, to further improve query processing performance by facilitating sophisticated in-network filtering at the intermediate nodes along the routing path to the root.
+We will apply sufficient set and necessary set to sensor networks with tree topology, to further improve query processing performance by facilitating sophisticated in-network filtering at the intermediate nodes along the routing path to the root